 Medicine sachet packs

-On a three or more medicines?
+On a four or more medicines?
 ZOOM Pharmacy can sort ALL your meds for you, putting them into easy to open sachet packs – so you don’t need to pack in all your medicine bottles, boxes and foils!

 Each sachet pack is clearly marked with what medicines are inside, along with the day, and the time to take it.
 Medicine sachet packs are perfect for travelling.
 Just tear off the sachet packs you need and take them with you.
 Easy!